isomerpages/govtech-stp/_traveller-resources/covid-19-tests-for-travel-to-singapore.md

   </tbody>
   </table>

-Travellers will be informed of their PCR test results verbally by phone or in person.
+Travellers will be informed of their on-arrival PCR test results verbally by phone or in person.
 Travellers with a Singpass account can login to [HealthHub](https://www.healthhub.sg/HealtheServices) for their PCR test results.

 <div id="shntests"></div>